Commercial Outgoings: What Are They & What’s A Base Date?

 - Repairs and maintenance that aren’t fair wear and tear (such as servicing the air conditioning facilities).

-When it comes to outgoings, your commercial lease agreement should:
+When it comes to documenting outgoings, your commercial lease agreement should:

 - Clearly itemise the outgoings that are your (the tenant’s) responsibility to pay and which are the owners.
 In some cases, certain outgoings may be split between you and your landlord.

-- Outline how the outgoings will be calculated and distributed (this is particularly important if there are multiple tenants sharing a commercial space).
+- Outline how the outgoings will be calculated and distributed (this is particularly important if multiple tenants are sharing a commercial space).

 - Specify how particular outgoings are to be paid.
 For example, is the owner reimbursed after an expense has been paid or do you pay the expense directly?
-Or, alternatively, are periodic payments made based on estimates of future expenses that are reconciled later?
+Alternatively, are periodic payments made based on estimates of future expenses that are reconciled later?

-Tip: Before you sign any new lease, ensure that you ask your landlord for an itemised copy of the budgeted outgoings.
-This will help you to understand where your money is going and if you are being overcharged for certain items.
+Tip: Before you sign a new lease, ensure that you ask your landlord for an itemised copy of the budgeted outgoings.
+This will help you to understand where your money is going and if you are being overcharged for specific items.

-Why the base date for calculating your outgoings is important
+Why the base date for calculating your commercial lease outgoings is important

-Landlords typically have a base date/year in the lease that is used to calculate increases in their outgoing recoveries from tenants.
-All future and past costs are usually indexed or compared to this year or date.
+Landlords typically have a base date/year in the lease used to calculate increases in their outgoing recoveries from tenants.
+And, generally, all future and past costs are indexed or compared to this year or date.

-If the base date for calculating increases in your outgoings is earlier than the commencement of your lease agreement, it’s likely that you’ll be liable for an increase much earlier than you would have otherwise.
+If the base date for calculating increases in your commercial lease outgoings is earlier than the commencement of your lease agreement, you’ll be liable for an increase much earlier than you would have otherwise.

 The further into the future your base date is, the more you will defer the effect of any increases, which will help with your cash flow and budgeting.